On the agent search page

 We highly recommend including this option with every search.
 Unless the piece you wrote is a specific genre (such as science fiction, fantasy, romance, etc.), select "General."

 You cannot select a Subgenre until you have selected a Genre.
-We don't recommend selecting a Subgenre unless the piece really is a specific subgenre (such as magic realism, historical fiction, urban fantasy, etc.)
+We don't recommend selecting a Subgenre unless the piece is a specific subgenre (such as magic realism, urban fantasy, paranormal, etc.)

-For non-genre pieces (literary, mainstream, etc.), we highly recommend including this option with every search.
-For genre work (fantasy, mystery, etc.), Style is less important but can still be selected.
+We highly recommend including this option with every search.
 The most commonly used options are: "Literary," "Mainstream," and "Experimental," but it's worth exploring all the options.
 Humorists, you can find the "Humorous" option here, under Style.
 (Note: You can't select a Style until you have selected a Genre.)

 If you are writing for a general adult audience, we recommend not selecting a specific Audience for best results.
 However, if your piece is aimed towards a specific audience, such as Young adults, Christians, or Gays/Lesbians, select that in this field.